LanceMcCarthy/GoldenClouds/index.md

 * During the day, solar will recharge the batteries and power the house simultaneously during sunlight.
 * There is a little UPS in the guest bedroom, it is on the nightstand and can be used for the rare event the house batteries don't last long enough through the outage.

+> [!TIP]
 > **➡️** If there is no sun during the power outage, only the batteries will be powering the house.
 Consider being strategic during outages to get the most battery backup time, for example don't use the washer/dryer unless it is sunny, so you can have hot water throughout the night.
 >
 > You can see solar power and battery levels in your Home Assistant dashboard. <br/>
 > ![solar dashboard](/images/solar-metrics-live.png)

+> [!CAUTION]
+> **DO NOT RUN the clothes dryer at the same time as both air conditioners**.
+You may permanently damage the house's solar/battery inverter as the max power is 10,000 watts.
+Just turn off the A/C while drying and you're fine.
+If you ruin the inverter, a $25,000 claim will submitted to your AirCover for reimbursement.

 ### Wi-Fi

 This is the same kind of Wi-Fi that you've used at airports, hospitals, stadiums, etc.

-1. Connect to `Las Palmas Guest` (no password).
+1. Connect to **Blue Haven Guest** (no password needed).
-2. Your device should automatically open the Terms of Service (ToS) web page, just like airports and coffee shops.
-    - If this doesn't happen automatically, just open your browser and attempt go to any website.
-3. Accept the ToS and you're done.
-Note that the lease runs out in 30 days, if you are staying longer, you will be redirected to the ToS again for another 30 days)
+2. Open your browser and accept the ToS

-This what the captive portal's ToS acceptance page looks like:
+This what the captive portal page looks like:

 ![guest wifi](/images/wifi-landing-page.png)

+- This gives you 30 days.
 - If you have trouble with the Wi-Fi, message Lance, he can fix it very quickly.
-- If you would like a separate dedicated network (i.e., for work), Lance can set that up for you in just a couple minutes.
-- If you require ethernet instead of wifi, please let Lance or Roy know ahead of time and we can provide a single guest-isolated line.
+- If you would like a separate dedicated network or require Ethernet cable instead of Wi-fi, please let Lance or Yorhany know.

 #### Wi-Fi Coverage

-Here is the wifi coverage map (the actual coverage is much stronger, but this gives you an idea of the zones).
+Here is the coverage map (the actual coverage is much stronger, but this gives you an idea of the zones).

 ![wifi map](/images/wifi-coverage.png)